aws/aws-cdk-rfcs/text/0309-weak-cross-stack-references.md

 ### Cross-stack references

-When CDK detects that you are using resources define in one Stack in another Stack, it will automatically add a dependency between the two stacks, and generate the declarations necessary in both stacks to make sure the value gets transported between them (this feature only works for Stacks in the same account and region--if stacks are in either a different account or different region, the reference will lead to a synthesis error).
+When CDK detects that you are using resources defined in one Stack in another Stack, it will automatically add a dependency between the two stacks, and generate the declarations necessary in both stacks to make sure the value gets transported between them (this feature only works for Stacks in the same account and region--if stacks are in either a different account or different region, the reference will lead to a synthesis error).

 By default all references are **strong references**, which introduce some limitations on the resources being referenced: